 For clarity Ai has it's own specific video codec called AIM.
 Any video files played through Ai should be encoded with AIM, however Ai can handle a few other codecs.
-It is worth noting though that full optimisations have only be achieved in AIM and thus this is the desired encoding method.
+They must however be in a quicktime container (ending in .mov).
+It is worth noting though that full optimisations can only be achieved with AIM and thus this is the desired encoding method.

-When loading video files it is important to note that this will impact the Hard Drive of your system, as it is constantly being read from.
-A fast SSD will improve the performance of your system.
+When loading video files it is important to note that this will impact the Hard Drive of your system, as it is constantly being read from A fast SSD will improve the performance of your system.